Natural High (TV series): Production

 The show is jointly produced by Chengdu Film and Television City based Tianfu Kuanzhai Culture Communication Co.
 Ltd., Tencent Video, and Yisheng Xiangyang.

 In Season 3, the show upgraded its format and filmed internationally, capturing scenes shot in Milan and Florence.
 The familiar cast shot segments in Tibet and Italy.
+On March 2026, announcement of its latest season was made.